Recipients of BRUNAT Scholarships at a reception in Bruges in Summer 2017.

 Anna Wilson studied modern history and politics at Warwick University, including a year in Vienna.
 She has a long-standing record of pro-European activism which she is now reinforcing with European Interdisciplinary Studies on the Natolin campus of the College of Europe.
 Already a skilled and experienced communicator, her goal is to become a European journalist.

 Sophie Buckingham has a law degree that included an Erasmus year in France.
-After EU International Relations & Diplomacy at the College of Europe she now works on Europe in the British Foreign Office.
+After EU International Relations & Diplomacy at the College of Europe, she now works in the Parliamentary Affairs Division of the European External Action Service in Brussels.

 Samuel Kerr studied Politics and French at the University of Bristol.
 Since graduation he has worked for NGOs.
 At UNHCR he came to appreciate the complexity of the refugee crisis to which only a multilateral solution through the EU, an international institution, can be found.